steltenpower/avoid-Excel-pitfalls/README.md

 - I suggest to have everybody invest a few hours in ["Data Organization in Spreadsheets ..."](https://datacarpentry.org/spreadsheet-ecology-lesson/).
 Mental note: Excel's comma-delimited .csv is actually semi-colon delimited, see if there are carpentry courses to explain this and maybe mention how to roundtrip from Python/R with Excel on CSV)
 - Advertise this everywhere, including in the default 'new Excel sheet'.
 Maybe make this sheet pre-structured, like what I made a rough sketch for in the Excel file in [spreadSheetVariants](https://github.com/steltenpower/SpreadsheetVariants)
 - Questions will arise and Digital Competence Centers and the like should be great for answering them
+- When the 'damage' is already done, and you have to figure out the (implicit and hidden?) structure of an already existing Excel spreadsheet, look at https://mobile.twitter.com/steltenpower/status/1330290665322934278

 If you actually want or need more:
 - [oversimplified ultra-summary of FAIR data principles](https://srs.saxion.nl/wp-content/uploads/2019/01/SRS_poster_2019_FAIR-724x1024.jpg), from there go to [GO_FAIR](https://go-fair.org) for the real deal.